alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 A Sender MAY provide a `urn:x-matrox:cap:transport:privacy` capability to indicate that privacy encryption and the PEP protocol are supported.
 A Sender MAY support either `true` or `false` values.
 A Sender implementing privacy encryption and the PEP protocol MUST provide IS-05 `ext_privacy` extended transport parameters and constraints that specify the extent of support for the features defined in [TR-10-13][].
 A Controller MAY use a Sender's `urn:x-matrox:cap:transport:privacy` capability and the IS-05 `ext_privacy` transport parameters constraints to verify Receivers compliance with a Sender and if necessary constrain the Sender to make it compliant with the Receivers.
 It is not allowed to constrain a Sender for the `urn:x-matrox:cap:transport:privacy` capability as privacy encryption is a protection mechanism under the control of the Sender only.
 However, a Controller MAY select the value of IS-05 `ext_privacy` parameters within the limits of the associated constraints.

 > Note: A Sender is configured by an administrator to produce either privacy encrypted streams or non-encrypted streams.
 The Sender  `urn:x-matrox:cap:transport:privacy` capability indicates the current configuration.

+### SDP Transport File

+The `privacy` attribute of [TR-10-13][] is not yet registered with IANA.
+If it would, the definition would indicate "Usage Level: session, media" indicating that a session-level `privacy` attribute represents the default value for a media-level `privacy` attribute that is not specified.
+The SDP transport file may provide the `privacy` information either at the session-level and media-level.

+The PEP specification uses the expression "a privacy session attribute or a number of privacy media attributes" to clearly indicate the "Usage Level: session, media" usage.

 ### Activation